 As a follow-up to the author’s 2003 study of wind farms in South Australia, this 2018 study extended to actual wind farms in New South Wales, Victoria and South Australia.
-In addition to asking participants to rate the scenic quality of the landscapes with and without the wind farms, it also asked them to indicate whether they regarded the wind farm was acceptable or unacceptable in the particular landscape.
-The project analysed the ratings of 779 participants from throughout Australia which provided an excellent confidence interval of 0.035.
+In addition to asking participants to rate the scenic quality of the landscapes with and without the wind farms, it also asked them to indicate whether they regarded the wind farm as acceptable or unacceptable in the particular landscape.
+The project analysed the ratings of 779 participants from throughout Australia.

-The project had a surprising and unexpected result.
+The project had an unexpected result.
 Wind farms in all but one of the scenes were considered to be acceptable by the survey’s participants including in high quality landscapes.

 The survey found that ratings of wind farms decreased with more turbines, wind farms along ridges were favoured over random layouts, and higher turbines rated slightly lower than lower turbines.
 In 2020, refinement of the analysis was undertaken by weighting the data to reflect the Australian population.

 A paper on the study, “A survey of the visual impact and community acceptance of wind farms in Australia“, has been published in Australian Planner (56:3, 217-227, October, 2020).
 This can be accessed here.

 Survey of the visual impacts and acceptability to councillors of wind farms in Britain

 Based on the responses of nearly 800 councillors and staff from councils, a Britain-wide Internet survey in 2019 quantified their attitudes towards wind farm, their visual impact and the acceptability of wind farms in England, southern Scotland and northern Wales.

 The report includes a comprehensive review of the literature on visual impacts of wind farms Key findings of the survey include: